 Then in 2013 Janice decided it would be even bigger so with the support again of Healing Circle and 17 holistic care women, the Women In Wellness Event was born.
 Now an annual event held on the first Saturday of March, this event sees 20 women in the wellness field whether they are intuitive readers, holistic practitioners or vendors come and provide mini sessions, offer specials and give wonderful talks to the numerous guests that enter the doors between 11am and 5 pm.
 Hungry?
 There is always a food vendor.
 The day is concluded with a guest speaker and community meditation.
 The energy is amazing!
 Best of all, the event is FREE to the public.
 All the vendors make a donation to the local Three Oaks Women’s Shelter.
 A wonderful day for everyone.

 How does it get any better than this?
 Well, local businesses asked to take part in Women in Wellness but there just wasn’t enough space so…Janice went to the Municipality of Marmora and Lake and asked if they would declare March 1-8 as International Women’s Week…because one day is not enough.
 Guess what?
 They did!
-So in 2015 local businesses put up beautiful purple and white bows made by our own lovely Sue Heath of Sue’s Flowers on the storefronts, offered specials, workshops and various events.
+So in 2015 local businesses put up beautiful purple and white bows made by our own lovely Sue Heath of Flower’s By Sue on the storefronts, offered specials, workshops and various events.
 What a wonderful celebration this has become!
 Be sure to check out International Women’s Week page for a listing of this year’s events.

 Do you have a story to tell?

 Mindful Journey invites everyone to come and participate in this growing event where we honour our women and the healing feminine energy.
 Men, women and children are encouraged to submit a short story or poem that they feel tells about an event, experience involving being a woman or a special woman in their lives.
 See some that have been written…

 Here are a few interesting things you may not know about women!